Frequently Asked Questions

 Will your shows work in a Bilingual or ESL class?

 We think musical plays are a great way to have fun with language and practice speaking clearly.
 We’ve seen several successful shows put on by kids that barely speak English, and they were terrific.
 However, if the kids’ families will be watching, it’s wise just before the performance to summarize the plot in whichever non-English language the audience speaks.
 (If you happen to be in a multi-lingual school, a number of students could tell the story in their native language.)
 And then put on the show in English.
+Read some reviews from teachers of English Language Learners who have put on our plays.

 How long does it take to prepare for a performance?